bsong97/optimera/README.md

 	A -> B -> C
 	2A -> D

-where A is the reactant, B is the desired product while B and D are undesired products.
+where A is the reactant, B is the desired product while C and D are undesired products.

 The objective is to solve for optimal reactor volume that can produce the maximum outlet of concentration for B.